 - While the falafel mixture is chilling, prepare the tahini sauce by whisking together the yogurt, tahini and lemon juice.
 Season it with salt and pepper, cover it and place it in the fridge.

-- Once the falafel mixture has chilled, use a small ice cream scoop or spoons to form the mixture into balls (roughly 3 Tablespoons per ball).
+- Once the falafel mixture has chilled, use a small ice cream scoop or spoons to form the mixture into balls (roughly 3 Tablespoons per ball) then flatten them slightly so they are the shape of patties.
 (Note: You can also add additional flour at this point, if the mixture is too wet to scoop.)

 - Set a large sauté pan over medium heat and add a liberal amount of canola oil so that the pan is well-coated.
 Let the pan pre-heat for 3 minutes then add the falafel one by one, browning them on the first side for 3 minutes, then flipping them once and browning the second side until the mixture is cooked throughout.

-- Transfer the falafel to a paper towel-lined cooling wrack and immediately season them with salt.
+- Transfer the falafel to a paper towel-lined cooling rack and immediately season them with salt.
 Repeat this process until you have cooked all of the falafel.

 - Place three or four falafel inside a halved, warmed pita and drizzle with the prepared tahini sauce.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!

 This post may contain affiliate links.